Marble Palace Kolkata

-- The garden, lawn, zoo, and the lake add up to the grandeur of the mansion and fulfils the thirst of the interested tourists.
+- The garden, lawn, zoo, and lake add up to the grandeur of the mansion and fulfill the thirst of interested tourists.

 - Statues of gods and goddesses increase the purity of the palace.
-Hindu gods, Lord Buddha, Lord Jesus, mother Mary altogether in one building reveals the religious character of the king.
+Hindu gods, Lord Buddha, Lord Jesus, and mother Mary altogether in one building reveal the religious character of the king.

 - There are also statues of the king of animals.
 Lion and Christopher Columbus, the great explorer.
 The dramatic sculpture of ‘Leda and the swan’ is also present here.